MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/monitoring.md

 Performance optimization requires data to measure the current performance of a workload or a flow against its performance targets.
 You need to collect the right amount and diversity of data to measure the performance of the code and the infrastructure against performance targets.
 Ensure that every component and flow within the workload automatically generates continuous and meaningful metrics and logs.

-Monitoring the performance of your intelligent application workload is crucial to ensuring it operates effectively and efficiently.
+Monitoring the performance of your intelligent application workload is important to ensure it operates effectively and efficiently.

-Copilot Studio provides comprehensive out-of-the-box analytics that allow you to understand a copilot's usage and key performance indicators.
+Copilot Studio provides comprehensive [out-of-the-box analytics](/microsoft-copilot-studio/analytics-overview) that allow you to understand a copilot's usage and key performance indicators.

 Customers can view reports related to: